Australia (horse): Summer

 Three weeks after his win at Epsom, Australia contested the Irish Derby at the Curragh in an attempt to follow in the footsteps of both his parents by winning both countries' classics.
-Epsom Derby second Kingston Hill was withdrawn from the race because of the firm ground, which meant he had little serious opposition and started at odds of 1/8.
+Epsom Derby second Kingston Hill was withdrawn from the race because of the firm ground, which meant Australia had little serious opposition and started at odds of 1/8.
 In what was described as "little more than an exercise routine" Australia won very easily by two and a half lengths from his stable companion Kingfisher with Orchestra a further two and a half lengths back in third.
-After the race Aidan O'Brien confirmed Australia would be targeted at the International Stakes and Irish Champion Stakes as "he'd have no problem going back to 1m2f."
+After the race Aidan O'Brien confirmed Australia would be targeted at the International Stakes and Irish Champion Stakes as "he'd have no problem going back to 1m 2f."

 After a break on 20 August 2014 Australia travelled to York Racecourse to compete in the International Stakes against older horses for the first time.
 Prior to the race there was speculation as to who would ride Australia as Joseph O'Brien would be unable to make the 8 st 12 lb required and Ryan Moore was booked by Sir Michael Stoute to ride Telescope.

 Three days before the race it was revealed Joseph O'Brien was going to make the weight, the first time he would ride under 9 st since riding Magician in the Dubai Sheema Classic.
 Despite a strong field including Telescope the Hardwicke Stakes winner, Mukhadram the Eclipse Stakes winner and French Derby winner The Grey Gatsby, who had also won the Dante Stakes over the course and distance earlier in the year, Australia started the 8/13 favourite.
 Stablemate Kingfisher was runner as a pacemaker.
-Like at Epsom, Australia was last to load and after sitting at the back with The Grey Gatsby they both ran on in the last 3 furlongs with Australia going on to win becoming the first horse to complete the Derby-International double in the same season since Sea the Stars.
+Like at Epsom, Australia was last to load and after sitting at the back with The Grey Gatsby they both ran on in the last three furlongs.
+Australia went on to win, becoming the first horse to complete the Derby-International double in the same season since Sea the Stars.

 Autumn

-On 14 September, Australia faced a rematch against The Grey Gatsby in the Irish Champion Stakes at Leopardstown and started the 30/100 favourite against a field which also included Al Kazeem, Mukhadram and Trading Leather despite Joseph O'Brien being unable to ride at 126 pounds, leading to the colt carrying 127.
+On 14 September, Australia faced a rematch against The Grey Gatsby in the Irish Champion Stakes at Leopardstown and started the 30/100 favourite against a field which also included Al Kazeem, Mukhadram and Trading Leather despite Joseph O'Brien being unable to ride at 9 st, leading to the colt carrying 9 st 1 lb.
 He was restrained at the rear of the field before making progress on the wide outside on the turn into the straight.
 He took the lead approaching the final furlong but was overtaken in the closing stages and beaten a neck by The Grey Gatsby.
 After the race Aidan O'Brien said "Everything that could go wrong... went wrong" whilst Joseph said "I’d probably do things slightly differently if I had it back again, but we live and learn".